 The PhD in Counselor Education and Supervision with Spiritual and Pastoral Integration is an advanced studies degree integrating spiritual perspectives with the practice of clinical counseling and psychotherapy.
 It is designed to further prepare students to work as counselor educators, supervisors, consultants, mental health advocates, researchers and advanced practitioners in academic and clinical settings.

 The Neumann University Vision Statement reminds us that "our outreach embraces ideals and actions which enhance individuals personally and which have a structural impact on the community, the Church and the global environment."
-Our Division helps bring alive this vision through our Child Development Center and our Programs for Early Childhood Practitioners.
+Our school helps bring alive this vision through our Child Development Center and our Programs for Early Childhood Practitioners.